MonteLogic/mol-training-blog/posts/current-kosher-diet.md

-Goal: Meet my protein goal, two grams of Protein for every kilo you weigh.
+Goal: Meet your protein goal, two grams of Protein for every kilo you weigh.